1/ Billy’s story

 The BPS continues to grow

 I was taken from the prenatal diagnostic center to labor and delivery where they gave me the first of two shots of the steroid betamethasone (two shots are given 24 hours apart).
-I think the steroids did help in Robbie’s case because two days later the CVR was down to 1.1, the polyhydramnios had resolved quickly, and his esophagus appeared less compressed, even though his heart was still shifted.
+I think the steroids did help in Billy’s case because two days later the CVR was down to 1.1, the polyhydramnios had resolved quickly, and his esophagus appeared less compressed, even though his heart was still shifted.

 The next week however the CVR was back up to 1.5 and it kept growing.
 I was given the second course of steroids when the CVR hit 2.15 which, again, seemed to at least stall the lesion’s growth.